This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 When trying to figure how to lose weight fast, whey protein is a great protein powder to put into your repertoire.

-A 2013 study published in the Mediterranean Journal of Nutrition and Metabolism found that whey protein can help reduce caloric intake as a result of various physiological mechanisms.
-The amino acid content in whey protein is the main factor that influences satiety, according to researchers.
+A 2013 study published in the Mediterranean Journal of Nutrition and Metabolism found that whey protein helped reduce caloric intake as a result of various physiological mechanisms.
+The amino acid content in whey protein was the main factor that influenced satiety, according to researchers.

 Plus, whey’s effect on satiety and food intake is mediated by the release of ghrelin and other satiety-inducing hormones.
 These hormones are released in the gastrointestinal system after protein consumption, which may account for food intake suppression when supplementing with whey protein.

 According to research published in the World Journal of Diabetes, whey protein can be used for the management of diabetes symptoms.
-It slows gastric emptying, stimulates insulin and gut hormones like incretin, which is released after you eat, and works to decrease blood glucose levels.
+It has been shown to slow gastric emptying, stimulate insulin and gut hormones like incretin, which is released after you eat, and work to decrease blood glucose levels.

 Whey protein can also naturally reduce blood sugar levels after meals, especially when it’s consumed a few minutes before a meal.

-Whey protein increases glycogen, which is a source of energy during exercise or heavy activity, and it enhances the effect of leptin, a hormone that affects energy balance.
+Whey protein may help increase glycogen, which is a source of energy during exercise or heavy activity, and it enhances the effect of leptin, a hormone that affects energy balance.
 Plus, because whey is easily digested and accessed by the body, it is converted into energy quickly and can help naturally boost energy levels.

 A 2013 study published in the Journal of Sports Science and Medicine found that females experienced an increase in performance markers when they consumed whey protein after resistance training.
 Some of the performance markers tested in the female basketball players included agility running, vertical jumping and muscle endurance.